cphservicedesk/introduction_tool/readme.md

-A tool for introducing new team members to the infrastructure of alstom.
+A tool for introducing new team members to the infrastructure of the railway.